• 12 min read

 You can rank higher in organic search results by making your business more relevant to search engines.
 Organic search optimization relies heavily on excellent content and strategic link building.

-If your target keywords are “best solar installer,” you’re going to likely need hundreds of links to get in the top 10 ranking.
+If your target keywords are “best solar installer,” you will likely need hundreds of links to get in the top 10 ranking.
 That’s a bite you don’t want to chew.
 Instead, narrow your keywords down, perhaps to “best solar installer in Baltimore.”
-Adding that extra defining word will drastically cut the competition, thereby reducing the number of links you’ll need to rank.
+Adding that extra defining word will drastically cut the competition, reducing the number of links you’ll need to rank.

 Ahrefs offers estimation tools for links, as well as a suite of tools to help you narrow your keywords.